neurologic/Comparative-Animal-Behavior/_build/html/_sources/observation-and-analysis/observation.md

 [^timequote]: [Quote Investigator](https://quoteinvestigator.com/2019/07/06/time/)

 Do some behaviors happen more than others?
 Why might some behaviors happen more than others?
+The *activity* budget of an animal/species is the distribution of time allocated across its behaviors.

 As an illustration of the activity budget concept, consider the following poem.